Armadale, West Lothian: History

 In 1870, a second church named the parish church was built in the town (with a belfry and pedimented porch).
 By 1912, the town had extensive coalfields, quarries, tile and brickworks and other industry.
 These included the Etna Brickworks, the Unicol Tile Works, the Atlas Brick Works and the West Works (demolished 1982).

 In 1919, at the centre of the town (the Cross), a cast-iron memorial was erected.
 Erected by the public, the Kerr Memorial commemorates a Mrs Elizbeth Kerr who was fatally injured in the saving of a child from being run over by a passing motor car.
 In 1923, a large Miner's Welfare Institute was established in the town (it has since been converted to flats).
 Most of the mines and other industry in the town closed following the Second World War.
-As with most mineral dependent communities, as the deposits were exhausted and the pits closed, many moved away but enough local industry remained for the township to survive and today it has also become a commuting hub for those employed in the major towns.
+As with most mineral dependent communities, as the deposits were exhausted and the pits closed, many moved away but enough local industry remained for the township to survive and today it has also become a commuting hub for those employed in the major towns, although the brickworks have now closed.
+Many areas of the town remain derelict (in 2024 it was reported that 77% of the population in the town live within 500m of a derelict site, compared with 16% on average in West Lothian).
 In 1966, a new harled council office building was built in the town (it is now a Vets).
 In 2018, following a community fundraising effort, the town erected a new war memorial to those lost in wars from Armadale and the surrounding area.
 The memorial was erected at Watson park in the town and includes a statue of a bagpiper.